 See the top 10 takeaways from the call below.
 Listen to the replay for many other tips and tricks for finding a rental in Panama.

-1. You’ll need to take a much more proactive approach to find a rental.
+1. You’ll need to take a much more proactive approach to finding a rental.
 Check Facebook groups in the area you want to move to.
-Check craigslist Panama and other websites like Encuentra for rentals.
-Rent a car and drive around looking for rental signs or hire a driver to take you.
+Check Craigslist Panama and other websites like Encuentra 24 for rentals.
+Rent a car and drive around looking for rental signs, or hire a driver to take you.

 2. The best rentals are usually found by word-of-mouth and rented directly from the owner.
-Don’t be afraid to ask people you meet if they know if any rentals.
+Don’t be afraid to ask people you meet if they know of any rentals.

 3. Never ever rent something without seeing it first.
-It’s good to see the neighborhood during the day time and at night before signing a lease.
-Listen for barking dogs, roosters, noisy neighbors.
+It’s good to see the neighborhood during the daytime and at night before signing a lease.
+Listen for barking dogs, roosters, noisy neighbors. traffic, and local bars.

 4. Don’t assume that it has hot water at every faucet.
 Verify.

-5. Most rentals come completely furnished including dishes, pots, pans, tv, coffee pot, sheets, towels, and furniture.
+5. Most rentals come completely furnished, including dishes, pots, pans, TVs, coffee pots, sheets, towels, and furniture.
+But ask what comes with it, don’t assume anything.

 7. Make sure there is a written lease.
-Write down everything they told you would come with the house (like electricity, water, gardener, etc) then very that those things are listed in the lease.
+Write down everything they told you would come with the house (like electricity, water, gardener, etc), then ensure that those things are listed in the lease.
+You may want to get your attorney to review the lease before signing it, especially if it is only in Spanish.

-10. Insist that you be able to talk to the owner to verify what the correct rent is so you can avoid a net listing.
+10. Insist that you be able to talk to the owner to verify the correct rent so you can avoid a net listing.

 TIMING!
 When to look for a rental?